Technopoly: Technological determinism

 Postman's argument stems from the premise that the uses of a technology are determined by its characteristics – "its functions follow from its form".
 This draws on Marshall McLuhan's theory that "the medium is the message" because it controls the scale and form of human interaction.
 Hence, Postman claims that once introduced, each technology "plays out its hand", leaving its users to be, in Thoreau's words, "tools of our tools".

-According to Tiles and Oberdiek, this pessimistic understanding of pervasive technology renders individuals "strangely impotent".
+According to Mary Tiles and Hans Oberdiek, this pessimistic understanding of pervasive technology renders individuals "strangely impotent".
 David Croteau and William Hoynes criticise such technologically deterministic arguments for underestimating the agency of a technology's users.
 Russell Neuman suggests that ordinary people skilfully organise, filter, and skim information, and actively “seek out” information rather than feeling overwhelmed by it.

 It has also been argued that technologies are shaped by social factors more so than by their inherent properties.
 Star suggests that Postman neglects to account for the "actual development, adaptation and regulation of technology".